stellaglow1122/EyeGen/README.md

 python app/template_line_import_with_usecase.py
 ```

 This script demonstrates the pipeline in `line_dialogue_report_db.py`.
 It processes LINE dialogues into reports and imports them into the database.
-Each `idx` is appended with `use_rname` and an 8-character random suffix (e.g., `Emily-abcdef12`) to ensure uniqueness.
+Each `idx` is appended with `upload_time` and an 8-character random suffix (e.g., `20250416192350-1Dz6KZw0`) to ensure uniqueness.

 ### 4. Launch the Web App
 ```bash